 In Addition for Summer:

-Middlebury has a Summer Research Program each year with about 100 research assistants from across the disciplines funded from various sources.
+Middlebury has a Summer Research Program each year with over 100 research assistants from across the disciplines funded from various sources.
+Undergraduate Research has several endowed funds available thanks to generous donors.
+Faculty can apply through the Summer Research Funds.
 A request for proposals goes out to faculty in February with a March deadline.
-See Hiring a Summer Research Assistant.
+See Hiring a Summer Research Assistant for more specific details.